-The VW Tarok is the new one-tonne pickup to sit in-between the mid-size Amarok and compact Saveiro pickups in South America.
-Based on VW’s MQB platform, the new pickup is expected to go in to production in 2019; arriving into showrooms in 2020.
+The Volkswagen Tarok is the new one-tonne pickup to sit between the mid-size Amarok and compact Saveiro pickups in South America.

 Volkswagen promises that the Tarok will combine the latest generation of digitally networked SUVs with the versatility of a cleverly designed five-metre pick-up, including an innovative folding bulkhead.